 The decline of student activism in the last couple of decades has seen University Debating across the country change.
 Although the Debater holds a number of guest speaker debates each year and continues to arrange weekly debates, We have become more involved in extending debating throughout Aberdeen with its schools outreach program and internal workshops.

-The constitution ratified on the 3rd March 2005 can be downloaded here: Aberdeen University Debater Constitution
+The constitution ratified on the 14th March 2017 can be downloaded here: University of Debater Constitution

-The standing orders of the Aberdeen University Debater can be viewed here: Aberdeen University Debater Standing Orders
+The standing orders of the Aberdeen University Debater can be viewed here: University of Aberdeen Debater Standing Orders

 The Annual Plan for academic year 2016/17 can be viewed here: Aberdeen University Debater Annual Plan